lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    In order to generate the free energy profile from the density distribution, let us use the WHAM algorithm :cite:`grossfieldimplementation`.
+    To generate the free energy profile from the density distribution, let us use the WHAM algorithm as implemented by Alan Grossfield :cite:`grossfieldimplementation`.

 ..  container:: justify